 Here are the top five stories today in Charlotte:

 - “The second-in-command at the Charlotte Area Transit System is leaving the organization.
-New job postings from the City of Charlotte show the city is seeking a new Chief Operating Officer and WBTV sources confirm that current COO Allen Smith is leaving.
+WBTV) from the City of Charlotte show the city is seeking a new Chief Operating Officer and WBTV sources confirm that current is leaving.
 The shakeup comes after months of WBTV Investigations highlighting problems plaguing CATS bus operations division.
 It’s not the only change coming to CATS.
-The job postings also show the city is creating a new position, Transit Chief Administrative Officer and is hiring a new Marketing and Communications Officer,” WBTV reports.
-(WBTV)
+The job postings also show the city is creating a new position, and is hiring a new Marketing and Communications Officer,” WBTV reports. (

 - Governor Roy Cooper is looking for “action the state can take on marijuana pardons following President Joe Biden’s federal action Thursday.
 A response from Gov. Cooper’s office sent to Channel 9 Friday said Gov. Cooper’s office recommends decriminalizing simple possession of marijuana.
-On Thursday Biden announced that he is pardoning prior federal offenses for simple marijuana possession, according to the Associated Press.
-That doesn’t include charges for distribution of marijuana,” WSOC Charlotte reports.
-(WSOC Charlotte)
+WSOC Charlotte) that he is pardoning prior federal offenses for simple marijuana possession, according to the Associated Press.
+That doesn’t include charges for distribution of marijuana,” WSOC Charlotte reports. (

 - North Carolina police made arrest after a set of armed robberies in the Charlotte area.
 “Detectives with CMPD say they arrested 27-year-old Darius Nicholson in connection with the crimes.
 CMPD notified Queen City News of at least five incidents in the past few months.
 Surveillance video captured who police believe to be Nicholson stealing various items and brandishing a gun at multiple stores throughout the Charlotte area.
 They think at least two CVS stores, two Walgreens, and a Lowe’s home improvement store were hit,” according to WGHP Fox8 Greensboro.
 (WGHP FOX8 Greensboro)

-- For many months now, “the Hispanic Federation has been working to register Hispanic voters in North Carolina, ahead of November’s midterm election.”
+- For many months now, “the WCNC.com) has been working to register Hispanic voters in North Carolina, ahead of November’s midterm election.”
 According to Lariza Garzon, director of North Carolina operations, they’ve visited places “where the community frequents, like supermarkets, the Hispanic festivals, churches, universities, places like that, to tell people about the elections to register them to vote.”
-As voter registration period ends, this organization will focus on “ensuring those newly-minted voters head to the polls in November,” WCNC reports.
-(WCNC.com)
+As voter registration period ends, this organization will focus on “ensuring those newly-minted voters head to the polls in November,” WCNC reports. (

-- Carolina Migrant Network, a grassroots group, is focused on its mission that started two years ago: providing legal representation to immigrants.
+- WCNC.com) is focused on its mission that started two years ago: providing legal representation to immigrants.
 Stefanía Arteaga co-founded this organization because she saw that the growing immigrant and migrant population in Charlotte had a lack of free or affordable legal services.
-Arteaga wants everyone to have a “fighting chance” when in court,” WCNC reports.
-(WCNC.com)
+Arteaga wants everyone to have a “fighting chance” when in court,” WCNC reports. (

 Today in Charlotte: